-The accompanying financial statements were prepared by the Directors in accordance with the financial reporting framework applicable to the Company, as set out in:
+The accompanying annual accounts were prepared by the Directors in accordance with the financial reporting framework applicable to the Company, as set out in:

 - a.
-The Code of Commerce and other mercantile legislation - b.
-The Spanish General Accounting Plan (Plan General de Contabilidad) approved by Royal Decree 1514/2007 of 16 November, which has been subject to various amendments since its publication, the latest of which was introduced by Royal Decree 1/2021 of 12 January and its implementing regulations; as well as in the rest of the commercial legislation in force, and its sector-specific adaptations and, in particular, Circular 9/2008 of 10 December, issued by the National Securities Market Commission (Comisión Nacional del Mercado de Valores or "CNMV") (amended by CNMV Circular 5/2016 of 27 July) (section 2.2 of this note) - c.
+The Code of Commerce and other commercial legislation - b.
+The Spanish General Accounting Plan (Plan General de Contabilidad) approved by Royal Decree 1514/2007 of 16 November, which has been subject to various amendments since its publication, the latest of which was introduced by Royal Decree 1/2021 of 12 January and its implementing regulations; as well as in the rest of the commercial legislation in force, and its sector-specific adaptations and, in particular, Circular 4/2022 of 22 December on accounting standards, annual accounts and interim financial statements of the market infrastructures, issued by the National Securities Market Commission (Comisión Nacional del Mercado de Valores or "CNMV") (Circular 4/2022) (section 2.2 of this note) - c.
 The mandatory standards approved by the Spanish Institute of Accounting and Audit of Accounts (Instituto de Contabilidad y Auditoría de Cuentas) based on the Spanish General Accounting Plan and supplementary standards thereto and those approved by the CNMV applicable to the Company - d.
 All other applicable Spanish accounting standards